maziac/DeZog/documentation/UnitTests.md

 # Caveats

 If you use a .sna file the inherited start address is simply ignored.
-You can use .sna and plain .obj files for unit tests. .tap files will not work as the loading is emulated.
+You can use .sna, .nex and plain .obj files for unit tests. .tap files will not work as the loading is emulated.